The Magic of Palais Garnier – Paris' Iconic Opera House

 The History of Paris Ballet & Opera

-Performances at Palais Garnier
+Ballet Performances on stage at Palais Garnier

 Paris has been mad about opera & ballet since the mid-1600s, during the reign of Louis XIV (AKA the Sun King) who founded the first Paris opera house in 1669.
 Since then there have been no fewer than thirteen buildings that have housed the Paris Opera Ballet company.
 Through kings and revolutions, emperors and presidents and wars there have always been ballet and opera playing in Paris.